liuxinren456852/DOGS/README.md

 ### Visualize scene splitting

 Please check and compile [my modification of COLMAP](https://github.com/AIBluefisher/colmap).
 After installation, launch COLMAP's GUI.
 I extended the original model files of COLMAP with an additional `cluster.txt` file, where each line of the file follows the format: [image_id, cluster_id].
-When COLMAP's GUI find this file, it will render each image with its color corresponds to its cluster ID.
+Once COLMAP's GUI finds this file, it will render each image with its color corresponding to its cluster ID.
 Below are some examples of scene splitting:

 ![sci-art_blocks_2x4_cameras](https://github.com/user-attachments/assets/218ff44e-0f9a-43ab-bb72-99421f5702a4)